At a glance

 When you upgrade to Wismo’s Premium plan ($2.99 per month or $29.99 when paid annually), you’ll enjoy a completely ad-free experience that reduces the interface’s clutter.

-Bear in mind that while Wismo’s Premium plan costs less per year than most full-service budgeting apps, it doesn’t add a lot of features to the equation.
-It’s appropriate only for users who really don’t like ads.
-And some free budgeting apps, such as Mint and its top alternatives, have similarly uncluttered interfaces.
+Wismo’s Premium plan costs less per year than most full-service budgeting apps.
+Though some free budgeting apps, such as Mint and its top alternatives, have similarly uncluttered interfaces worth checking out.

 Advantages of Wismo Budget

 Wismo Budget has some notable advantages.
 Specifically, it takes a fresh approach to budgeting that makes the process easy to understand and is 100% free for users who don’t mind ads or sharing their spending habits.

-- PSI Makes Cash Flow Easy to Understand.
-Wismo Budget’s Personal Spending Index is a shockingly simple cash flow conceptualization that’s easy for even the most math-challenged to understand.
-A PSI under 100 means you’re spending less than you earn; a PSI over 100 means it’s time for some strategic spending cuts to get back on track.
-It’s as close to black-and-white as you can get in the world of money management.
+- The PSI Makes Cash Flow Easy to Understand.
+Wismo Budget’s PSI is a shockingly simple cash flow conceptualization that’s easy for even the most math-challenged to understand.
+A PSI under 100 means you’re spending less than you earn.

 - No Need to Disclose Sensitive Personal Information.
 Wismo doesn’t require users to disclose sensitive personal information, such as Social Security numbers or home addresses, as a condition of use.
-Indeed, any information you provide to Wismo is anonymized, and linked financial account numbers are protected via bank-grade, 256-bit encryption.
+Any information you provide to Wismo is anonymized.
 Avoid including obvious clues to your identity, such as your first and last name, in your Wismo handle, and no one will ever be the wiser.

 Disadvantages of Wismo Budget